SOLEY Logo

 Installation

-1. Download the appropriate package for your operating system
+1. Download the appropriate installer for your operating system

 ⚠️ macOS Users: You may need to right-click the application and select "Open" the first time due to Gatekeeper security.
 Go to System Preferences → Security & Privacy if blocked.